Worldbuilding beats branding

-Imagine building an immersive experience, a world, in which your branding and your marketing takes place.
+Imagine building an immersive multi-sensory experience, a world, in which your branding and your marketing takes place.

-In order to build worlds, you need to create maps complete with clusters of places that you bring to life by investing gravity, power and culture in them.
+In order to build a world, you need to create a map complete with clusters of places that you bring to life by investing gravity, power, and culture in them.

 Gravity is an invisible force that attracts people and holds them in your world.

-The culture is created by the people who live in your world based on the pre-set gravity.
-You help them do so by talking about what is meaningful and important to them as it relates to the value you create for them.
+This is created by the people who live there and is based on the gravity you have created.
+You help them to feel a part of the local culture by talking about what is meaningful and important to them...
+As it relates to the value you create for them.

-The world you create provides the context and the backstory for every piece of content and every offer you create.
+Building a world provides the context and the backstory for every piece of content and every offer you create.

 It provides a path from one story to the next...